 Webmaster, Department of History, 2001-2004

-I have given dozens of public lectures in a variety of forums.
+I have given dozens of public and guest lectures in a variety of forums.

 Other Professional Activity and Service

 Advisory Board for Okinawan Journal of Island Studies (2019-present)